Breakfast with Scot: Plot

 Eric McNally (Tom Cavanagh) is a gay retired hockey player turned television sportscaster who lives with his partner Sam (Ben Shenkman), a sports lawyer.
 Sam unexpectedly becomes the legal guardian of his brother's stepson, Scot (Noah Bernett), due to his mother's overdose.

 This immediately turns their lives upside down because Eric is not patient and is not used to having a child in his house.
 In addition to the demands of being a parent, Scot's non-traditional choices of clothing and hobbies begin to intrude on Eric's desire to remain closeted at work.
 As Eric and his partner Sam try to teach Scot how to be a stereotypical boy to prevent bullying at school, Scot experiences gender dysmorphia while completely changing his identity.

 Over time, Eric's unwillingness to accept the situation eventually fades as Scot teaches Eric about loving your true self and accepting one's identity.

-Themes

-In Breakfast with Scot some common themes in the movie are; loving your true self, learning to accept one's identity, and ignoring what other's think of you.
-Throughout the movie Scot loves himself and is not ashamed of what he likes.
-He expresses himself through clothes and makeup.
-He dresses very feminine and does not care what anyone else thinks about him.

-Moving on to the second theme (learning to accept one's identity) Eric was closed off because of his “masculinity” and then at the end of the movie he accepts himself and who he is.
-Eric McNally decides to tell everyone that he has a partner and is taking care of Scot.

-Lastly, the third theme (ignoring what other's think of you) Scot does not care what Eric or Sam, classmates, or anyone else think about how he dresses, acts, looks.
-He teaches Eric to do the same and not worry if someone does or does not like him.
+Release and reception